Garden Office Cost

 Running an ethernet connection from your household is the most reliable and secure way to connect to the internet in a garden office.
 This may be the best choice for a garden office that needs a dependable and fast internet connection.

-Does a garden office add value to a house?
+How much does a garden office add to the value of a house?

-According to real estate agents and lenders, the extra space provided by a garden office can increase the value of your home by 5 to 10%.
+According to estate agents and lenders, the extra space provided by a garden office can increase the value of your home by 5% to 10%.

 Does a garden office need planning permission?